TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 25/Psalms 25.19.md

 ---

-Consider mine enemies, for they are many; And they hate me with cruel hatred.
+Consider my enemies, for they are many.
+They hate me with cruel hatred.